f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 - The role will only restore **AS3 application services** and **Legacy Application Services** (no App Services deployed using Service Catalog templates).
 For app services deployed using Service Catalog templates, it is recommended to [convert](https://clouddocs.f5.com/training/community/big-iq-cloud-edition/html/class1/module6/lab4.html) it to Legacy App Services.
-- RMA device IP address must be the same after the device has been replaced & restore.
+- RMA device IP address must be the same after the device has been replaced & restore (without a UCS)
-- This role does NOT save the Application Services **Custom Application Roles** assigned to a user or groups of users for the applications hosted on the RMA device.
+- This role does NOT save the **Custom Application Roles** assigned to a user or groups of users for the applications hosted on the RMA device.
 You may not use this role if you are in this case.
 If you are interested to support the user/application roles relation [open an issue on GitHub](https://github.com/f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/issues).

 # Notes